British Horological Institute

 The British Horological Institute (BHI) is the representative body of the horological industry in the United Kingdom.
 It was founded by a group of clockmakers in 1858, and has its current premises at Upton Hall in Nottinghamshire, which includes a museum of clock history.

 History

 The BHI was founded in 1858 by a small group of clockmakers, one of whom was Edward Daniel Johnson.
 Their aim was to unify the British horological industry and trades in the face of large numbers of imports of clocks and watches from abroad.
 The institute was an immediate success and within a year it had founded its own museum and library; it also began to offer evening classes in clock- and watch-making.

 The journal of the institute is the Horological Journal, which has been published monthly since September 1858.
-It is claimed to be the oldest continuously published technical journal in the world.
+It is the oldest continuously published technical journal in the world.

 Upton Hall

 The current premises of the BHI are at Upton Hall in Nottinghamshire, England.
 Its primary role is that of education, providing a standardised set of examinations for training horologists.
 It also maintains a list of members whom it considers sufficiently qualified to repair clocks and watches, and who adhere to a strict code of practice.

 Upton Hall is also home to the charitable Museum of Timekeeping at the British Horological Institute, which includes the original BHI Museum and Library.